 our bicycles were made in a social workplace, where old bicycleS GET A NEW LIFE

 SUSTAINABLE & RESPONSIBLE

 Where possible, we use eco friendly cleaning products and sustainable materials, such as water-based paint.
 The sustainably produced bed linen and towels go to an energy-efficient and water-saving laundry.

-Food and drinks are often organic and purchased locally.
+Food and drinks are often organic and purchased locally at Oregional.
 Our delicious sandwiches and cakes come from a beautiful social enterprise ‘Brood op de Plank’.